Production of Avengers: Infinity War and Avengers: Endgame: Casting

-The Russos hoped to have another actor from their TV series Community make a cameo appearance, after Danny Pudi and Jim Rash appeared in The Winter Soldier and Civil War, respectively.
-David Cross was invited to make a cameo appearance as Tobias Fünke in Infinity War, his character from the sitcom Arrested Development, which the Russo brothers had previously worked on; this was prevented by a scheduling conflict, but Fünke still appears in the film as a specimen in the Collector's collection, played by an uncredited extra.
-Ultimately, Yvette Nicole Brown and Ken Jeong, who played Shirley Bennett and Ben Chang in Community, appeared in Endgame as a Camp Lehigh agent and a security guard respectively.
-Jeong was also at one point going to voice Howard the Duck, replacing his Guardians of the Galaxy actor Seth Green, in Infinity War before the Russos decided that his inclusion didn't fit the movie.
+The Russos hoped to have another actor from their TV series Community (2009–2015) make a cameo appearance, after Danny Pudi and Jim Rash appeared in The Winter Soldier and Civil War, respectively.
+David Cross was invited to make a cameo appearance as Tobias Fünke in Infinity War, his character from the sitcom Arrested Development (2003–2006, 2013–2019), which the Russo brothers had previously worked on; this was prevented by a scheduling conflict, but Fünke still appears in the film as a specimen in the Collector's collection, played by an uncredited extra.
+Yvette Nicole Brown and Ken Jeong, who played Shirley Bennett and Ben Chang respectively in Community, appeared in Endgame as a Camp Lehigh agent and a security guard.
+Jeong was also at one point going to voice Howard the Duck, replacing his Guardians of the Galaxy actor Seth Green, in Infinity War before the Russos decided that his inclusion did not fit the film.
 Green was unaware of Howard's appearance in Endgame until he saw the film.
 Avengers co-creator Stan Lee makes cameo appearances in both films.
-Starlin indicated he was interested in making cameo appearance in the films, appearing in Endgame.
+Starlin indicated he was interested in making cameo appearance in the films, appearing in Endgame as a grieving man.